 I’m also working on getting better planning policies, scrutinising and improving council development plans and reducing air pollution, raising this at a London level too by demanding a more effective low emission zone and better facilities for bikes.

-I was very pleased when the first motion I put to the council was passed in November 2014, creating a £1 million reserve fund to help prevent local community centres and libraries from closing.
+The very first motion I put to the council was passed in November 2014, creating a £1 million reserve fund to help prevent local community centres and libraries from closing.

 Mayor and Assembly campaign 2008

 Our campaign aimed to show that green policies make a more affordable city, with lower transport fares, more affordable housing, free insulation to reduce bills and a living wage.
-We aimed to reach beyond the usual ‘green’ issues and to increase our vote on the London Assembly, while improving on our previous seventh place in the race for Mayor.
+We reached well beyond the usual ‘green’ issues to increase our vote on the London Assembly, while improving on our previous seventh place in the race for Mayor.

 Coming fourth was a big gain on the previous election and a great result – more than one in six London voters gave me one of their two votes, and my candidacy won the endorsement of both the Independent and Observer newspapers for first choice votes.